GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

   The default template may change in the future versions.
 You will be in charge of porting the modification to your copy.

 Test your modifications by exporting a trek or a content to PDF from Geotrek-admin application.
-To get your modifications available for Rando application, launch the ``sync_rando`` command.

 PDF as booklet